 - Brisk walking for forty-five minutes per day for 5 to 7 days a week is also beneficial.
 As it is a non-weight bearing exercise, walking is completely injury free.

 - Another preventive measure would be to avoid all forms of radiation as and when possible.
 However, this is easier said than done.
 Cardiologists, orthopedic surgeons, and all those involved in vessel intervention operate under fluoroscopic guidance.
 This itself exposes them to sufficient radiation.
 One particular study found 6 cases of neuroblastoma in cardiologists in the US.

 - Radical surgeries (for example, removal of breasts - mastectomy) are not needed by one or all.
 Neither is genetic testing recommended to all and sundry.
 It may be useful in those who have a strong family history of cancer, those who are constantly exposed to radiation, and those whose other family members have had cancer at an early age.
 In such cases, advanced genetic testing as a preemptive measure is recommended.

 - However, screening for any kind of cancer should start in everyone aged over forty years.

 - Men aged over forty five years should get their Prostate-Specific Antigen (PSA) levels done annually.
 It is a biomarker to detect prostate cancer in the early stages.

-All said and done, given all the advances in medical science to detect cancer early, cancer can still be a curse.
-It may and it will escape early detection in a vast majority of cases.
-This is because, we are still at a nascent stage to map every possible mutation.
+All said and done; given all the advances in medical science to detect cancer early, cancer can still be a curse.
+It may, and it will escape early detection in a vast majority of cases.
+This is because people are still at a nascent stage to map every possible mutation.
 Cancer, after all, is a permutation and combination of mutations.
-I came, I become a mutant, and I conquered, is what the cancer cells seem to be crying hoarse.
+I came, I became a mutant, and I conquered, is what the cancer cells seem to be crying hoarse.
 Hope is something that helps everyone to look at a better future.
-And hope is necessary in doleful amounts in tiding over a cancer crisis.
+And hope is necessary for doleful amounts in tiding over a cancer crisis.